Move back one step Move forward one step Show themes of website

 The study of syntax has occupied a central position in linguistics since the mid 20th century, not least because of the great strides made in linguistic theory since the introduction of generative grammar in the late 1950s by Noam Chomsky.
 Many linguists have applied the insights of syntactic theory to the study of the history of English, not necessarily by strictly applying a current model of generative grammar but by working within a theoretically-aware framework in which they have sought to reach linguistically significant generalisations about language change in English.

 This field has been served well by general surveys such as those by David Denison (1993), Olga Fischer et al. (2001) and Susan Pintzuk, George Tsoulas and Anthony Warner (eds, 2001).
-Studies of particular sections of English syntax can be found in Cynthia Allen (1999, 2008) and Anthony Warner (1993).
-A handbook with articles covering most aspects of the historical grammar of English is available as Ans van Kemenade and Bettylou Los (eds) 2006.
+Studies of particular sections of English syntax can be found in Cynthia Allen (1999, 2008; 2019) and Anthony Warner (1993).
+A handbook with articles covering most aspects of the historical grammar of English is available as Ans van Kemenade and Bettelou Los (eds) 2006; see also the introductory monograph Los (2015).

 A particular type of language change is grammaticalisation where lexical elements lose their concrete meanings and more and more adopt a grammatical function in a language.
 Lexicalisation is the mirror image of this, i.e. it deals with the shift from grammatical to lexical status for certain words which accrue specific, independent meanings.